Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Introduction

 This reduction in effort can enable operators to rapidly 1) explore a variety of deception strategies against different attackers in different environments (see \secRef{sec:eval_rapid_exploration}), 2) implement variations of strategies (see \secRef{sec:eval_perry_mutations}), and 3) evaluate extensions to consider new defense and attacker capabilities (see \secRef{sec:eval_perry_extensions}).
-Using Perry, we explore diverse and scenarios and can shed light on the efficacy of deceptive defenses (see \secRef{sec:eval_findings}).
+Using Perry, we explore diverse scenarios and shed light on the efficacy of deceptive defenses (see \secRef{sec:eval_findings}).
 For instance, \begin{packeditemize} \item Fine-grained and host telemetry that use system calls to detect attackers interacting with decoy resources can reduce data exfiltration by 40 to 100\%. \item Simple extensions to deception strategies can have significant impacts on efficacy.
 In one case, a defender purposefully leaking a deceptive network topology to attackers slowed an attacker down by 3.2x. \item Emerging LLM-based autonomous attackers (e.g., \cite{cyberseceval3}) can be slowed down using decoy-based deception.
 We show how these LLM attackers can spend 88-92\% of their commands interacting with decoy hosts. \item The efficacy of deception strategies can vary widely across different attackers and environments, highlighting the importance of rapid exploration.
 For instance, a layered deception strategy can delay attackers anywhere from 3\% to 49\% depending on the attack strategy. \end{packeditemize}

-\textbf{Contributions and Roadmap:} In summary, this paper makes the following contributions: \begin{packeditemize} \item We introduce a novel high-level and environment agnostic abstraction for attackers and deception defenders: a state machine that executes {\em high-level actions} based on {\em high-level observations} of the environment (\secRef{sec:system_overview}). \item We present a concrete design and implementation to translate high-level intentions into their lower level primitives (\secRef{sec:detailed_system}--\secRef{sec:implementation}). \item We demonstrate the value of Perry by illustrating how Perry can enable operators to rapidly explore a wide variety of deception defenses, attackers, environments, and can shed light on the tradeoffs of deception defenses(\secRef{sec:eval}). \end{packeditemize}
+\textbf{Contributions and Roadmap:} In summary, this paper makes the following contributions: \begin{packeditemize} \item We introduce a novel high-level and environment agnostic abstraction for expressing attackers and deception defenders: a state machine that executes high-level actions based on high-level observations of the environment (\secRef{sec:system_overview}). \item We present a concrete design and implementation to translate high-level intentions into their lower level primitives (\secRef{sec:detailed_system}--\secRef{sec:implementation}). \item We demonstrate the value of Perry by illustrating how it can enable operators to rapidly explore a wide variety of deception defenses, attackers, and environments, shedding light on the tradeoffs of deception defenses(\secRef{sec:eval}). \end{packeditemize}